 The tales of our times

-Against this compelling background, the writer locates his central narrative, a brilliantly constructed and magic-realist tale of Moraes Zogoiby, a half Portuguese-Christian and half Cochin-Jew scion of two overwhelmingly larger-than-life parents: dignified but unscrupulous businessman Abraham and the alluring and awe-inspiring Aurora Zogoiby.
+Against this compelling background, the writer locates his central narrative, a brilliantly constructed and magic-realist tale of Moraes Zogoiby, a half-Portuguese-Christian and half-Cochin-Jew scion of two overwhelmingly larger-than-life parents: dignified but unscrupulous businessman Abraham and the alluring and awe-inspiring Aurora Zogoiby.
 He is a doomed protagonist, a young man with a tortured, tormented, love-struck heart buried in the shell of an old man’s weary, withering body.
-Due to an inexplicable condition of accelerated ageing, he does not have time in his hands and yet his voice is resonant, perhaps even more insistently poignant for that reason.
+Due to an inexplicable condition of accelerated ageing, he does not have time on his hands and yet his voice is resonant, perhaps even more insistently poignant for that reason.

 Stealing the show